 How Does Air Quality Affect Lung Health?

-That being said, air quality, particularly indoor air quality, should be front and center when discussing lung-related diseases.
-After all, lung health is critical for lung cancer, COPD and related diseases.
+With this in mind, air quality, and particularly indoor air quality, should be front and center when discussing lung-related diseases.
+After all, lung health is critical to preventing lung cancer, COPD and related diseases.
 And preventative steps to ensure good respiratory health, like IAQ intervention, are beyond worth it.